Real Estate

 “If the landlord fails to provide the notice, it cannot increase the rent five percent or more, or evict the tenant if the lease was not going to be renewed, until it provides the written notice required by law and the notice period has expired,” he explains.

 Some buildings are subject to rent stabilization or other types of rent control.
-“If so, the new owner may be obligated to offer the renter a renewal lease with limited rent increases, since the new owner is bound by the lease and the laws that govern renewals,” Berkey says.
+“If so, the new owner may be obligated to offer the renter a renewal lease with limited rent increases, as the new owner is bound by the lease and the laws that govern renewals,” Berkey says.

 If you don’t live in a rental building subject to rent controls, the rules are different.
 Berkey says these rental properties are “market” rate apartments.
 “If the market permits, a new owner may seek to raise the rent substantially at the expiration of the lease term,” he says.